andrewwjackson/NodeJSMediaServer/README.md

   endpoints:[ // The main thread will spin these up (each creates a new nodejs process) at first run.
 You can configure as many endpoints as you like, I suggest starting at 5, keeping in mind that they do need resources to run.
     {
-      port:9010, // This can be any available port. ip:'127.0.0.1', // This can be any local ip, make sure your host(s) resolve to this ip locally.
+      port:9010, // This can be any available port.
       enabled: false, // This is an internal flag, we start at false and set to true when the endpoint starts.
       maxmem: '256MB', // This controls how much memory the process can use before it is recycled.
 Setting this too high or low will affect performance, you'll need to find your Goldilocks setting. customheaders:[